M-AyanShaikh/StockMarketPredictor/README.md

 ## Overview

 This project utilizes historical data from Yahoo Finance to predict S&P 500 stock market prices using machine learning techniques.
 The goal is to develop a robust predictive model that can forecast future stock market prices.
-The project involves data cleaning, exploratory data analysis (EDA), and the implementation of a predictive model, leveraging the Random Forest Classifier from scikit-learn.
+The project involves data cleaning, exploratory data analysis (EDA), and the implementation of a predictive model, leveraging the Random Forest Classifier from scikit-learn, as well as the Pandas dataframe.

 ## Getting Started